Richard René Silvin: Other

 In 2010 Silvin competed in the Gay Games in Cologne, Germany.
 He entered the body building competition in the over-60 class, and was awarded the gold medal.
 Because of this win, he published an article in the Queer Times, called "The Road To Cologne".

 In 2014, Silvin was appointed to the Landmarks Preservation Commission in the town of Palm Beach, which is a voluntary position.
 Members are voted in by the Town Council.
 He served on this commission as the Senior Alternate from March 2014 until March 2016, when he was voted in as a full member.
 In December 2016 he became the Landmarks Commission's vice-chairman.
 In April 2020 Silvin was elected chairman of the Palm Beach Landmarks Preservation Commission.
 Because of term limits, Silvin ended his chairmanship in 2022.
+During his tenure on the Landmarks Preservation Commission Silvin was an outspoken supporter of the renovation of the Royal Poinciana Playhouse in Palm Beach, Florida.